 The Springfield Ballet Company (SBC) was created in 1975 by the merger of two local dance companies: Copper Coin Ballet and Ballet Concert Group.
-The Company consists of 29 Company dancers, 26 trainees, a community-based volunteer 21-member Board of Directors, and a staff consisting of Julie Ratz, Artistic Director; Sally Hamilton, Administrative Director; Gina DeCroix Russell, Ballet Mistress and contractual Costume Mistress.
+The Company consists of 29 Company dancers, 26 trainees, a community-based volunteer 21-member Board of Directors, and a staff consisting of Julie Ratz, Artistic Director; Scott F. Raper, Development Director; Gina DeCroix Russell, Ballet Mistress, and contractual Costume Mistress.

 In addition to its regular performance season, the Company performs at festivals, schools, senior centers, and conventions.
 SBC also gives lecture demonstrations at a variety of sites.
-The staff participate in community arts events as volunteers, choreographers and performers.
+The staff participates in community arts events as volunteers, choreographers, and performers.
 The dancers volunteer their time for educational and community outreach, and many also participate in local community theatre.